hoseachumba/hoseachumba/README.md

 - 👋 Hi, I’m @hoseachumba
-- 👀 I’m interested in Data Science with a much focus on how organisations can exploit on data assets for Decison Making and Insights
+- 👀 I’m interested in Data Science with a much focus on Data for Impact (Data4Impact)
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me: Reach me on hoseachumba12@gmail.com | +254 723 174 294